fboender/bexec/README.md

 ------------

 Bexec is distributed as a Vimball.
-To install it, just edit the bexec-vX.Y.vba script in Vim and run the following command:
+To install it, just edit the bexec-vX.Y.vbm script in Vim and run the following command:

     :so %